 Beside the church, at the top of the hill, a tree-shaded park stretched away out of sight.
 This was all we saw of the Royal Domain of Randan, once the residence of kings, and especially favoured by François 1, that great sixteenth-century patron of the arts.

-On our way down the street, we revisited the boulangerie and discovered that it did not open in the mornings until 7, so we bought two apple chaussons for breakfast, which we intended to have at the bar at 6:30, to avoid walking too much in the heat.
+On our way down the street, we revisited the boulangerie and discovered that it did not open in the mornings until 7.

 At about 6:30 pm we went back to the cheerful bar, which was full of people and life, and had our customary glasses of rosé, then ordered pizzas, as everybody around us was doing.

 There was also a stream of people coming to collect takeaways.
 Keith had a chorizo pizza and I had jardinière, both excellent, but I only ate half of mine before I was full.